glennji/openlumify/docs/extension-points/back-end/ingestion/codegen.md

 # Code Generation

-Visallo has a module that will interact with your Visallo instance to generate code that will let you write customized code to ingest your data.
-By using the generated code, you can use any software that runs on the JVM to import data into Visallo.
+OpenLumify has a module that will interact with your OpenLumify instance to generate code that will let you write customized code to ingest your data.
+By using the generated code, you can use any software that runs on the JVM to import data into OpenLumify.

 ## Using the code generator

-It is typical to use the code generator inside of your IDE while developing in the Visallo project.
-The class `org.visallo.tools.ontology.ingest.codegen.ModelCodeGen` exposes a main method that you can use to interact with the ontology.
+It is typical to use the code generator inside of your IDE while developing in the OpenLumify project.
+The class `org.openlumify.tools.ontology.ingest.codegen.ModelCodeGen` exposes a main method that you can use to interact with the ontology.
 There are two ways to use it:

-* Connect to a running Visallo instance and get the ontology from there
+* Connect to a running OpenLumify instance and get the ontology from there
 * Have an ontology in json format and use it to run the code generator

-Run the `org.visallo.tools.ontology.ingest.codegen.ModelCodeGen` class with no arguments in order to see what command line parameters there are.
+Run the `org.openlumify.tools.ontology.ingest.codegen.ModelCodeGen` class with no arguments in order to see what command line parameters there are.
 For both, you will need to specify an output directory using the command line argument -o *<outputDirectory>* but, depending on which steps you take to get the ontology, you may require more parameters.

 ### Connect to the Webserver

 To connect to the webserver you will also need to have the command line parameters

-* -url *visallo url*
+* -url *openlumify url*
 * -u *username*
 * -p *password*

-and you will possibly need `*--includeVisalloClasses*` if your ontology has a url that starts with `http://visallo.org` since those are filtered out by default.
-If your ontology does not and you do not need to interact with Visallo's built-in ontology, you can skip that command line parameter.
+and you will possibly need `*--includeOpenLumifyClasses*` if your ontology has a url that starts with `http://openlumify.org` since those are filtered out by default.
+If your ontology does not and you do not need to interact with OpenLumify's built-in ontology, you can skip that command line parameter.

 For example, in intellij, your run configuration may look something like the following and will automatically generate the ontology java code in the directory that you specify: